Grants and Scholarships

 Nonprofit Management Institute

 The NAMM Foundation's Music Making Grants are one aspect of the Foundation's activities.
-We invite and encourage you to participate in the Foundation's Nonprofit Management Institute, which offers educational opportunities to advance nonprofit organizations.
-The institute offers a series of progressive sessions that cover best practices, fundraising and governance and more.
-The program provides a certificate of completion to partner and grantee organizations, as well as to musical nonprofits that complete the series.
+We encourage you to participate in the Foundation's Nonprofit Management Institute, which offers educational opportunities to advance nonprofit organizations.
+The institute offers progressive sessions covering best practices, fundraising, governance, and more.
+The program provides a certificate of completion to partner and grantee organizations and to musical nonprofits that complete the series.
 Learn more here.

 Bernice Ash Memorial Award

 The award honors the remarkable life and legacy of Bernice Ash, a music retail visionary who spearheaded the expansion of the Sam Ash family-owned music stores, broadening inventory for the chain across multiple new categories.
 One or two award winners each year will receive a one-time grant in the amount of $5,000 for use in continued college-level or trade-related studies and a travel stipend to attend The NAMM Show in Anaheim, California.
 Recipients will also receive a one-year mentorship through the NAMM Young Professionals organization.
-The application cycle opens June 15 and closes Sept 30.
-Applicants will be notified if they receive an award by Nov 15.
-Learn more here.
+The application cycle opens on July 1 and closes on Dec.
+1. Applicants will be notified if they receive an award by Feb.
+1.

-Cash awards of $750 are given once a year and one-time-only to selected undergraduate and graduate students to support travel needs and expenses to attend The NAMM Show in Anaheim, California.
-The application cycle opens June 15 and closes Sept 30.
-Applicants will be notified if they receive an award by Nov 15.
-Learn more here.
+Cash awards of $750 are given once a year and one-time only to selected undergraduate and graduate students to support travel needs and expenses to attend The NAMM Show in Anaheim, California.
+The application cycle opens on June 15 and closes on Dec.
+1. Applicants will be notified if they receive an award by Jan.
+9.

 William R. Gard Scholarship

-Named for a former NAMM Executive Vice President, the Gard Scholarship is available to NAMM member employees who are attending college.
-Learn more here.
+Named for a former NAMM Executive Vice President, the Gard Scholarship is available to NAMM member employees enrolled in college.